 Report / Paper / Summary

-Antisemitism can be expressed in the form of verbal and physical attacks, threats, harassment, discrimination and unequal treatment, property damage and graffiti or other forms of text, including on the internet.
-This report relates to manifestations of antisemitism as they are recorded by official and unofficial sources in the 28 European Union (EU) Member States.
+Antisemitism can be expressed in the form of verbal and physical attacks, threats, harassment, discrimination and unequal treatment, property damage and graffiti or other forms of speech or text, including on the internet.
+Antisemitic incidents and hate crimes violate fundamental rights, especially the right to human dignity, the right to equality of treatment and the freedom of thought, conscience and religion.

 Antisemitism continues to be a reality in the EU.
-Two thirds of respondents to FRA’s survey on discrimination and hate crime against Jews in eight EU Member States considered antisemitism to be a problem in the EU country they live in.
+More than four in five respondents (85 %) to FRA’s 2018 survey on discrimination and hate crime against Jews in 12 EU Member States consider antisemitism to be a problem in the country they live in.
 Over three in five respondents (63 %) feel that there has been a big increase in antisemitism over the past five years.
 Respondents also reported incidents of violence and harassment.
 Despite this, few EU Member States operate official data collection mechanisms that record incidents of antisemitism in detail.
 This lack of systematic data collection limits the ability of policy makers and other stakeholders to take effective, evidence-based action to counter antisemitism.

-FRA consults a variety of sources to obtain the most complete and accurate picture of the data available on the situation of data collection on antisemitism in the EU. as reflected by official and unofficial statistics.
+FRA consults a variety of sources to obtain the most complete and accurate picture of the data available on the situation of antisemitism in the EU. as reflected by official and unofficial statistics.
 These data sources include the following: